 IoSense contributions and solutions are realized in different demonstrators, targeting specific application areas.

-During the Spring School selected Demonstrator and Demonstrator provides an overview about the goal and the addressed key application areas.
+During the Spring School selected demonstrators provides an overview about the goal and the addressed key application areas.
 Components are presented from project experts.
-Hands-on sessions will focus on integrating sensor components into a software toolbox to showcase the easy-to-use approach on how to build sensor-based apps.
-The software toolbox is complemented by illustrating the integration of a lean startup inspired process for developing customer centric products and applications.
+Hands-on sessions will focus on integrating sensor components into a software toolbox to showcase the easy-to-use approach on how to build sensor-based applications.
+The software toolbox is complemented by illustrating the integration of a lean startup inspired process for developing customer-centric products and applications.

 PhD students, industrial designers, technology scouts and project managers with basic programming knowledge and an interest in sensor-based technologies.